david-drew/ote/QUICK_START_GUIDE.md

    Also note that during installation of `ote_cli` the constraint file from the chosen task folder is used to avoid breaking constraints for the OTE task.

+6. Update PYTHONPATH environment variable to include the new libraries.

-6. As soon as `ote_cli` is installed in the virtual environment, you can use `ote` command line interface described below to run train/eval/export/other action for templates related to the chosen task type.
+7. After `ote_cli` is installed in the virtual environment, you can use `ote` command line interface described below to run train/eval/export/other action for templates related to the chosen task type.